 What happens to solar panels after they are no longer useful?

-When solar panels are no longer efficient, they can often be recycled or reused.
-Some parts can be refurbished to continue generating power.
+Once solar panels are no longer productive, they are often recyclable or can be repurposed.
+Some components can be refurbished to continue producing electricity.